 What a week last week was - lots going on!
 Let's take a look -

 Last week, we had a Think Data Thursday presentation by Anya A'hearn, Kelly Martin and KK Molugu in TDT: Importance of Visual Aesthetics - How to Entertain, Engage, and Empower your audience - April 23, 2015.
 If you missed it, it was recorded and is definitely a good one to watch.
 All three of them have so much talent and while their general approach is very similar, they each have their own tips and tricks that they share.
-You can find the video in the TDT Video Library (it's currently the last video on the page).
+You can find the video in the The specified item was not found. (it's currently the last video on the page).

 At the end of the TDT, the next presentation was also announced - TDT: LoD of the Rings - May 21, 2015 with Joshua Milligan, Craig Bloodworth and Bora Beran.
 You won't want to miss this, especially if you're still trying to figure out all the ins and outs of LoD expressions, like I am!

 The Talk Data to Me webinar series are now in full swing.
 Register for the live webinars or check out the on-demand videos here: Talk Data to Me Webinar Series | Tableau Software.

 Interested in testing your load and performance on Tableau Server?
 While now you can with TabJolt.
 Have questions or want to learn more, check out Announcing #TabJolt - A Load and Performance Testing Tool For Tableau Server posted by Tableau's Neelesh Kamkolkar.